Sreenivas0782/EnergyAwareIoT/README.md

 * The higher the value, the better the state transition, which is programmed in C language for various state transitions
 * For this we have used a tuple like <H/L, P, R, T>

+This code is modelled with Reinforcement learning that is solving the problem of Semi Markov Decision problems (SMDP) based on two-state transitions.

+This code is given in a separate folder rl/ .
+The program can be compiled using the following command

+$ gcc -o main main.c -lm

+$ ./main

+This will give the output of theta, exploration rate and average reward.
+The average reward value is taken for various state transistion based on the above tuple.

 2. Simulation with NS3
    OS USed: Ubuntu 24.04
    ns3 version: ns-3.44